imjuni/ctix/README.md

 | ![bundle mode](static/img/bundle-mode.png) | ![create mode](static/img/create-mode.png) | ![module mode](static/img/module-mode.png) |

 Check out the `.ctirc` in [examples/type10](https://github.com/imjuni/ctix/blob/master/examples/type10/.ctirc) to see how to utilize the `module` mode.

+### How can I include wanted files?

+`ctix` gets a glob pattern to generate the `index.ts` file.
+The glob pattern is obtained from various configuration files such as:

+1. Glob pattern from cli argument `--include`
+2. Glob patterns from the `include` field in the `.ctirc` configuration file
+3. Glob patterns from the `include` field in the `tsconfig.json` configuration file

+If your `index.ts` file is empty or a warning is displayed, please check the above configuration.

 ### How can I exclude unwanted files?